a350-900ulr/VRP-gym-env/README.md

 Acquiring data ~ 1 week of research & debugging to decide on proper data format
 * one of the mistakes i realized i made was going into deep reinforcement learning with almost 0 knowledge of how it works
+* it took a while deciding what framework to use before deciding on stable baselines 3

 Building environment ~ 1 week.
 Many things took much longer than expected.
 I was hung up multiple times on strange errors.
 * Spent a few days writing a Graph object for gymnasium spaces, but ultimately abandoned it due to errors.
 The code is still in /old/wien_graph.py
 * Environment checker is very picky about the format of objects.
 I spent more time than expected getting everything to pass as a valid observation space.
 Furthermore, the errors were extremely hard to debug due to the complicated nature of spaces acting as a template while the instance values are held elsewhere
+* In the original phase to indicate an empty value, such as a vehicle having no package, I used "None".
+Later on, environment spaces required numerical arrays so it was changed to -1.
+At a later point I learned that the environment space MultiDiscrete actually does not handle negative numbers, requiring a restructuring of how the environment space was constructed.

 Defining action space ~ 1 day

-Integrate into reinforcement learning model ~ 1 day, ran out of time
+Integrate into reinforcement learning model ~ 1 day, but I ran out of time